-After a harrowing quarter, it is tempting to throw caution to the wind, shorten one's time horizon and maximise momentum.
-Our past experience would point us in the opposite direction as we have experienced these type of setbacks before.
+Whilst it is tempting to throw caution to the wind, shorten one's time horizon and maximise momentum, our past experience would point us in the opposite direction as we have experienced these types of setbacks before.
 The best remedy is to reassess one's views but not change one's central focus of seeking out those companies which for transient reasons are experiencing neglect.

-The combination of these adverse cross-currents left the Company down 3% for the quarter and -0.1% for the year (pre-tax).
+The combination of these adverse cross-currents left the Fund down 1.2% for the quarter and up 1.4% for the year.
 By contrast, the MSCI All Country World Net Index declined by 0.3% for the quarter and -1.2% for the year.